tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 ------------------------

-See the section on :ref:`aerodynamic coefficients during the propagation <aerodynamics_during_propagation>` concerning a number of points of attention regarding the aerodynamic coefficients, concerning the frame in which they are defined.
+See the section on :ref:`aerodynamic coefficients during the propagation <aerodynamics_during_propagation>` concerning a number of points of attention regarding the aerodynamic coefficients, such as the frame in which they are defined, definition of their independent variables, control surfaces, etc.

 Ephemeris models